dabl/dabl/README.md

 - "Mr Sanchez, are you a data scientist?"
 - "I dabl, Mr president."

-## Warning
-This is pre-alpha software and is still very-much in flux.
+## State of the library
+Right now, this library is still a prototype.
+API might change, and you shouldn't rely on it in any critical settings.

 ## Try it out

+   pip install dabl

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/amueller/dabl/master)

 ## Current scope and upcoming features
 This library is very much still under development.
 Current code focuses mostly on exploratory visualization and preprocessing.
 There are also drop-in replacements for GridSearchCV and RandomizedSearchCV using successive halfing.
+There are preliminary portfolios in the style of
+[POSH
+auto-sklearn](https://ml.informatik.uni-freiburg.de/papers/18-AUTOML-AutoChallenge.pdf)
-The next step in the development will be adding portfolios in the style of [POSH auto-sklearn](https://ml.informatik.uni-freiburg.de/papers/18-AUTOML-AutoChallenge.pdf) to find strong models quickly.
+to find strong models quickly.
 In essence that boils down to a quick search